-Unfortunately for dogs, there comes a time when they must have a bath.
-Picking the right type of shampoo for dogs and their specific coat type is one of the first steps, but it's not the only one.
-Like humans, dogs have natural oils in their skin that keeps their coat healthy, but dead skin, dirt and other gunk can accumulate there and cause the oh too well-known “dog smell”.
+Picking the right type of shampoo for dogs and their specific coat type is an important step.
+Dogs have natural oils in their skin that keeps their coat healthy and looking shiny, but dead skin, dirt, debris and other gunk can accumulate there and cause the oh-too-well-known “dog smell”.

 Table of Contents

-The smell isn't the only or even the worst problem to have.
-What's even worse is that not bathing your dog can result in a variety of skin infections (1, 2).
-Proper procedure is essential to avoid the problem.
-But when faced with the task of bathing Fido, many puppy parents are confused by the wide variety of pet bathing products available, and specifically shampoo for dogs.
-What’s the best, why is it vet recommended and what simply won’t cut it and should be avoided?
+The smell isn't the only or even the worst problem.
+Not bathing your dog can result in a variety of skin infections (1, 2).
+Proper grooming procedures with the right dog shampoo are essential to avoid these issues.
+But many pet owners are often confused: what's best, what's vet recommended and what should be avoided?

-I've had many pet owners ask me about which dog shampoo to use for bathing their flea infested canine, which type is better for what situations and what bathing products can be dangerous for dogs.
-I hope this article will answer these and many other questions you have about bathing a dog and bath supplies.
-I'll start with the basics of dog bathing and why a specific type of shampoo for dogs may stand out among the rest.
+In my veterinary practice, I have many dog owners ask me about the best dog shampoo to use for bathing their flea infested pet, which type is better for what situations and what bathing products can be dangerous.
+In this article, I will answer these and many other questions related to bathing dogs and picking the right shampoo for your dog.

 Dog Bathing 101

-However, the 1-3 month is a good rule of thumb to go by.
-A typical dog should not have too much of the doggy smell in-between baths as long as he is kept clean and dry.
+The 1-3 month schedule is a good rule of thumb to go by.
+A typical dog should not have too much of the “doggy smell” in-between baths as long as he is kept clean and dry.
 Some people are more sensitive to smells than others and this should be considered every time you think your dog needs a bath.

-Note that certain dogs always have some sort of “doggy smell” no matter how often you bathe them.
+Note that certain dogs always have that “doggy smell” no matter how often you bathe them.
 In cases like this, have your veterinarian examine your pooch before bathing any more frequently than once every 10 days.
 Your dog's persistent foul smell could be a sign of a skin infection or other skin disorder like seborrhea.

-That said, not all skin condition permit frequent bathing, in which case only topic treatments can be used.
-Fortunately, there is conclusive evidence demonstrating that using skin infection treatments alone can be very effective for completely ridding the dog off bacteria and restoring the dog's skin health (6).
+That said, not all skin conditions permit frequent bathing, in which case only topical treatments can be used instead of a bath.
+Fortunately, there enough conclusive evidence demonstrating that using skin infection treatments alone can also be very effective for completely ridding the dog off bacteria and restoring the dog's skin health (6).

-There are several things to keep an eye out for when shopping for pet bathing products and specifically shampoo for dogs.
-Most well-rated over the counter bathing supplies are excellent for dogs that infrequently receive baths.
+There are several things to keep an eye out when shopping for dog grooming and bathing products, and especially shampoos.
+Most top rated over-the-counter dog shampoos are excellent for dogs that are bathed infrequently.
 They help to restore moisture to the hair and skin, while providing gentle cleansing without damaging the dog's coat.
+But what shampoo should you use for frequent bathing?

 - Contains moisturizing sources of oils or fats, such as: